adamtilson/ense271/lab-1/lab-doc.md

 ---

-## Quick Example:
+## Worked Example:

-Imagine that you just recieved a brand new phone.
-You would like to download and start playing a mobile game.
-What are some user stories?
-Which are Activities?
-Steps?
-Tasks?
-Which are the most important?
+Imagine you are tasked with building an application for a food delivery service.
+Use User Story Mapping to plan building such an app.

-Another way of thinking about this, what does the user actually want to do (Activities), and what are they forced to do (Steps, Tasks) in order to accomplish this goal?
+In accomplishing this, thinki in terms of: Who are the users?
+What are the user's goals(Activities), and what smaller operations must they do (Steps, Tasks) in order to accomplish this goal?

 ---